muchimi/JoystickGremlinEx/docs/scripting.md

 # Advanced Scripting

 Scripting in GremlinEx (GEX) requires at least a basic understanding of Python programming and the Python language.
-As such is is an advanced feature.
+As such it is an advanced feature.

 ## Plugins